7 Reasons why the Isle of Man beats New York City

 6. Flying out of Ronaldsway is a dream in comparison to New York's JFK airport: it's never taken me more than 10 minutes to clear security, it's rare to see more than one luggage belt operating at a time, and most of my flights end with a piece of chocolate.

-7. With a population of only 83 thousand, there's space in the market here to establish yourself, and as long as you have the big ideas, there's all kinds of support systems to make things happen.
+7. With a population of only 83 thousand, there's space in the market here to establish yourself, and as long as you have the big ideas, there are all kinds of support systems to make things happen.
 Small local businesses are everywhere, and it's been a joy to start one of my own.

 Do you feel inspired by Kim's story?
 If you would like to explore more about life on the Island, why not browse through our articles and for links job vacancies on the Island, click below.